cjmatta/cp-demo/README.md

 ### KSQL

 Follow along with the video [![Demo 3: KSQL | Monitoring Kafka in Confluent Control Center](images/play-button.png)](https://youtu.be/U_ntFVXWBPc)

-If you ran the demo with KSQL, i.e. `DEMOPATH=scripts_ksql`, then there are additional things you can look at.
-If you did not run the demo with KSQL, skip this section.

 1. Run KSQL CLI to get more information on the queries, streams, and tables.